Home page

 • Is prenatal docosahexaenoic acid (DHA) supply safe with regard to growth, infection rates, and occurrence of other potential adverse effects?

-• Do neonatal fatty acid status and supplementation of formula feeds with long chain polyunsaturated fatty acids (LCPUFA) affects specific measures of neurodevelopmental outcome at the age of 8-12 years in term and preterm infants?
+• Do neonatal fatty acid status and supplementation of formula feeds with long chain polyunsaturated fatty acids (LCPUFA) affect specific measures of neurodevelopmental outcome at the age of 8-12 years in term and preterm infants?

 • Are gut bacteria different between children developing and not developing allergic disease?